grpc/proposal/A47-xds-federation.md

 The third-level map will be the resource name.
 For old-style resource names, this will be the full resource name, exactly as it is today.
-For new-style names, for optimization purposes, it may be desirable to not include the authority and resource name in the key here, because that will duplicate information that is already present from the upper levels of the map.
-One option is to encode it as the `xdstp:` URI minus the authority and resource type.
+For new-style names, it will be the `id` part of the `xdstp:` URI (i.e., the URI path with the resource type prefix stripped off) and the context parameters.

-For example, a resource with old-style name `server.example.com` and type Listener would be stored like this:
+For example, a resource with old-style name `server.example.com` and type Listener might be stored like this:

 ```
-{authority "" =>
+{authority "old:" =>
   {resource_type Listener =>
     {"server.example.com" => <resource>}
   }